Literature about Manors

 1. Chateau de Gudanes – A French Fairy Tale told by an Australian couple

-This book is a declaration of love to an old chateau in Southern France: The Waters family from Western Australia retells their magical story of how they purchased and re-built the Chateau de Gudanes, which is nested in the Pyrenees mountains near the Spanish Border.
-Built in the mid 1700s, the former glorious house of the noble family de Salles, was an abandoned wreck until the Waters decided to give her the urgently needed TLC (Tender, Love and Care).
-Restoring a historic beauty of this size and damage is a nerve-wracking and magical adventure likewise.
-Outsiders might consider it as pure madness.
-This thoughtful collected memoir allows the reader detailed insights of a wearing journey to put new life into the French Grand Dame.
+This book is a declaration of love for a historic chateau in Southern France: The Waters family from Western Australia retells their enchanted story of acquiring, restoring, and rebuilding the Chateau de Gudanes, which is nestled in the Pyrenees mountains near the Spanish border.
+Built in the mid-1700s, the former glorious home of the noble family de Salles lay abandoned until the Waters decided to give her the much-needed TLC (Tender, Love, and Care).
+Restoring a historic beauty of this magnitude and extent of damage is a similarly nerve-wracking and magical adventure.
+Outsiders may regard it as pure madness.
+This thoughtfully compiled memoir provides detailed insights into a wearing journey to breathe new life into the French Grand Dame.
 You read of three-year-long struggles with bureaucracy, discovering bottomless holes in the ground, or tracing back the houses’ history with the treasures in a hidden suitcase.
-The way, Karina Waters retells their emotions, which switch from despair to endless happiness, makes you want to jump of your sofa to book a stay there immediately.
-Now you might think: Oh, but this is not a manor and it is also in France and not around the Baltic Sea– let me tell you: Rebuilding an old house follows more or less the same procedure, no matter what type of house it actually is.
-So if you are curious to get to know the real efforts and joys or maybe even dream of finding your own Manor/Chateau-Love story, grab a copy of this book, switch off your phone and indulge in this fairytale, which was never written before with this kind of intensity.
+The way Karina Waters recounts their emotions, which switch from despair to endless happiness, makes you want to leap from your sofa and immediately book a stay there.
+Now you may be thinking, “Oh, but this is not a manor, and it is also in France and not around the Baltic Sea.”
+Let me tell you, rebuilding an old house follows a similar procedure regardless of the type of house.
+So, if you are curious to learn about the true efforts and joys, or even if you wish to find your own Manor/Chateau-Love story, grab a copy of this book, switch off your phone, and indulge in this fairytale, which has never been written before with this level of intensity.

-2. All for nothing (German „Alles umsonst”) – A prose novel by Walter Kempowski
+2. All for nothing (German: “Alles umsonst”) – A prose novel by Walter Kempowski

 3. On the Estate – Memories of Pre-Revolution Russia by Mariamna Davidoff

-4. The development of Castles and Manors Houses in the Baltic Sea Region – Sabine Bock, Jana Olschewski and Kilian Heck
+4. The Development of Castles and Manors Houses in the Baltic Sea Region – Sabine Bock, Jana Olschewski and Kilian Heck